Jamil Demby

-Jamil Demby (born June 20, 1996) is an American football offensive guard for the Vegas Vipers of the XFL.
+Jamil Demby (born June 20, 1996) is an American professional football offensive guard.
 He played college football at Maine.

-Early years
+Early life

 A native of Vineland, New Jersey, Demby attended Vineland High School.
 Demby is of mixed ethnicity with a Latina mother and an African American father. play four years for the Umaine Blackbears.

 College career

 Demby played college football for the University of Maine, appearing in 42 games with the team.
-As a senior he led the offensive line to allowing the fewest sacks in the Colonial Athletic Association with 19.
-He was named to the first-team all-CAA, the all-New England Football team, the FCS All-America first-team and the STATS FCS All-America second-team.
+As a senior he led the offensive line to allowing the fewest sacks in the Colonial Athletic Association (CAA) with 19.
+He was named to the first-team all-CAA, the all-New England Football team, the Football Championship Subdivision (FCS) All-America first-team and the STATS FCS All-America second-team.
 Demby graduated with a degree in kinesiology in May 2018.

 Professional career

-Los Angeles Rams
+Los Angeles Rams (first stint)

-Demby was drafted by the Los Angeles Rams in the sixth round, 192nd overall, of the 2018 NFL Draft, through a pick acquired from the Dallas Cowboys in a trade for Tavon Austin.
+Demby was selected by the Los Angeles Rams in the sixth round, 192nd overall, of the 2018 NFL draft, through a pick acquired from the Dallas Cowboys in a trade for Tavon Austin.
 He was waived by the Rams on September 8, 2018.